-Professor; Patricia and Rodes Hart Chair; LPO Chair, Dept. of Leadership, Policy & Organizations
+Professor; Patricia and Rodes Hart Chair; LPO Chair, Department of Leadership, Policy, and Organizations

 WPLN News (Nashville): The Choice: A School Fight Over Middle Class Families